jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-01-java_jdk_troubleshooting.md

 ![Java JDK](/assets/img/posts/2023/java_jdk_troubleshooting/java_jdk_troubleshooting.jpg)

-So, you've successfully installed JDK 11 on your Windows machine, but when you try to check the Java version using the 'java --version' command, it doesn't seem to work.
+So, you've successfully installed JDK 11 on your Windows machine, but when you try to check the Java version using the `java --version` command, it doesn't seem to work.
 No need to worry; this is a common issue related to environment variables, and we're here to help you resolve it.
-In this blog post, we'll guide you through the troubleshooting steps to ensure that the 'java' command works as expected.
+In this blog post, we'll guide you through the troubleshooting steps to ensure that the `java` command works as expected.

 ## Troubleshooting Steps

-Follow these steps to troubleshoot and resolve the 'java --version' issue after installing JDK 11:
+Follow these steps to troubleshoot and resolve the `java --version` issue after installing JDK 11:

 1 **Check JDK Installation Directory**:
    - Verify the installation directory of JDK 11.
 By default, it should be something like `C:\Program Files\Java\jdk-11.x.x`.